parikshitkumar1/Rock_Paper_Scissors_Classification_Web_App/README.md

 # RPS Classification App
 ## Motivation
-To deploy an accurate PyTorch based resnet model with streamlit and heroku
+To deploy a highly accurate PyTorch based resnet model with streamlit and heroku
 ## Requirements
 Python 3.8 or above with all [requirements](requirements.txt) dependencies installed.
 To install run:
 ```python